darthvedder17/AddSkill/Web Development/Week 9/NodeApp/Readme.md

 This Node app on execution performs the following functions :

-1.Create a folder development and production according to the NODE_ENV variable.
+1. Create a folder development and production according to the NODE_ENV variable.
 Default : development
 2. Creates a subfolder development/src and development/dest
 3. The src subfolder further contains a file according to date provided provided by Moment.js
 4. The dest subfolder has a --stream value which follows through file build according to its value